geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

     in-development replacement for **raster**)
   - [**tmap**](https://github.com/mtennekes/tmap), a flexible package
     for making static and interactive maps

+The focus is on Ubuntu because that’s what I’ve got most experience with and it is well supported by the community.
+Links for on installing geographic R packages on other distros are provided in a subsequent.

 The pre-requisite for this next section is a computer with an recent Ubuntu or Ubuntu-based (such as Mint) operating system.
 You can buy a